syncfusion-content/flutter-docs/Flutter/SfCircularChart/chart-appearance.md

 ---
 layout: post
-title: Customizing the appearance of Syncfusion Flutter Charts
+title: Customizing the appearance of SfCircular Charts
-description: Learn how to customize the appearance of Chart.
+description: Learn how to customize the appearance of SfCircular Charts and the customizing properties available in SfCircular charts.
 platform: flutter
 control: Chart
 documentation: ug
 ---

-# Appearance
+# Appearance of SfCircular Charts

 ## Chart sizing